Cheap ways to keep children entertained

 Cakes, bread, cookies, and salads.
 What do all of these things share in common?
 They are all things that require a mixing bowl.
 While wielding sharp knives and using the oven are perhaps beyond the realms of safety for younger children, mixing bowls present an opportunity to roll up their sleeves and get stuck into some messy fun with their hands.
 Again, mixtures for such things are cheap, and if you want to make a salad, the most expensive part may be adding eggs or cheese or pasta – which, again, are all relatively cheap.

-cooking with kids
+keep children entertained with kids

 Forest treasure hunts

 This requires one forest, one afternoon, and perhaps a packed lunch.
 The idea is to make a list of all the things your child must find in the forest.
-Such as a snail, a feather, an animal footprint, a bird’s nest, an egg shell, and a worm – rummaging in the undergrowth for creepy crawlies always goes down well with kids!
+Such as a snail, a feather, an animal footprint, a bird’s nest, an eggshell, and a worm – rummaging in the undergrowth for creepy crawlies always goes down well with kids!

-6 Comments
+7 Comments

 • Kate Sarsfield